 Ty manages Access Fund stewardship events.
 He oversees the Access Fund-Jeep Conservation Team and the Adopt a Crag program.
 Ty is the primary contact for stewardship event organizers and Conservation Team hosts.

-Mike and Amanda make up the Access Fund-Jeep Conservation Team crew.
+Lindsay and Chip make up the Access Fund-Jeep Conservation Team crew.
 They are expert trailbuilders that travel the country 10 months out of the year, helping local climbing communities create and execute on sustainable stewardship and conservation plans in their communities.

 Jason manages the Access Fund’s government affairs caseload related to recreational access and conservation advocacy work on public lands, including legislative and regulatory analysis, federal land agency management, and wildlife and cultural protection legislation.

-Peter manages the membership program at the Access Fund.
-This includes membership drives and member rewards.
-He is the main point of contact for all membership related questions, including the monthly donation program.
+This position manages the membership program at the Access Fund, including database management, membership drives, member renewals, and member rewards.
+It is the main point of contact for all membership related questions, including the monthly donation program.
 Check out the job description!

 Sam manages Access Fund's social media platforms and digital marketing campaigns.
-His focus is on lead generation, lead nurture, and the conversion of millions of outdoor climbers to Access Fund members.
+His focus is on generating and maintaining relationships between the Access Fund and millions of outdoor climbers.

 Anneliese supports development efforts within the Access Fund, including development with our major donors and corporate partners.
-She also manages our social media content and oversees community events.
+She also manages our Member Gym program and oversees community events.
 If you’d like to include the Access Fund in your next event, please reach out to her.

 Katie works with public land managers to develop and implement public land plans and management alternatives as it relates to climbing.
 She also supports local climbing communities through grassroots advocacy and providing assessment tools to protect climbing access and conserve the climbing environment.

 Jenna makes the Access Fund office run.
 She is the first point of contact for questions regarding donations, membership fulfillment, the online store, and Adopt a Crag events.